-1) Turn property into a land bank for the next generation
+1) Turn property into a land bank for future generations

-Solar leases provide guaranteed payments for the duration of the project’s life while the land continues to appreciate.
-This is an excellent way to generate additional income on a piece of land while keeping the property in the family for the next generation – also known as land banking.
-The question remains just “how much do solar farms pay to lease land?”
+As your land continues to appreciate, a solar lease will provide you with guaranteed payments throughout the project’s lifespan.
+This is an excellent way to generate additional income on a piece of land while keeping the property in your family for future generations – also known as “land banking”.
+The question remains: how much do solar farm developers pay to lease a plot of land?

-Over the course of thirty years the rent will accumulate into the hundreds of thousands of dollars.
+Over the course of your lease, rent payments can amount to hundreds of thousands of dollars.

 Any honest solar company should tell you that if Walmart or a residential developer is interested in buying or leasing your land, a solar lease can not compete from a value perspective.
-However, for farmland owners that have historically used their land for agriculture, a solar ground lease offers a more profitable and reliable income stream.
-In fact, due to the solar farm land requirements solar developers often seek out land that has historically been used for agricultural production, as the sites are usually flat and cleared of any major obstacles that might create delays during construction.
+However, a solar ground lease offers a more profitable and reliable income stream for farmland owners that have historically used their land for agriculture.
+Due to the solar farm land requirements, solar developers often prefer to build on land that is flat and cleared of any major obstacles.

-Landowners can expect the rent paid by the solar farm to exceed revenue from agricultural endeavors or dormant land.
+You can expect rent payments to exceed agricultural or dormant land revenue.

-In addition, landowners do not have to worry about renegotiating a land lease or find a new tenant farmer every few years.
-Finally, the value of the land is not jeopardized by any changes to local or federal policies, global agricultural markets, or extreme weather.
-From the landowner’s perspective, this is hands-free mailbox money for several decades.
+Additionally, you will not have to worry about renegotiating a land lease or finding a new tenant farmer every few years.
+Finally, the value of your land will not be jeopardized by any changes to local or federal policies, global agricultural markets, or extreme weather events.
+Solar is an easy method of acquiring hands-free “mailbox money” for several decades.

 3) Generate income from otherwise unused land